 Download a PDF file of this tour and map here.

-Holidays in Munich are finally possible again!
-Hotels and guesthouses can welcome guests again, museums and galleries are open, guided tours are possible, and gastronomy is allowed to serve guests inside and outside.
+See you again in Munich!
+Hotels and guesthouses are looking forward to welcoming you, museums and galleries are open, guided tours are possible, and gastronomy is allowed to serve guests inside and outside.
 Strict hygiene regulations apply to all attractions and service providers.
 All important information about the coronavirus and your stay in Munich can be found here.
 See you soon in Munich!